 Town Centre Park is Coquitlam's premier park in the City Centre providing sport, recreation, and cultural amenities for residents and visitors.
 Given the anticipated growth in the City and the opening of the Evergreen Line in 2017, renewing the vision and the overall development plan for this important park is a significant step to maintain the quality of outdoor offerings in the park.
+Staff has now hired a consultant, and Council is being informed of the upcoming public consultation process to establish a vision and guiding principles to guide the future park development in TCP.
 The final TCP Master Plan will provide a practical community based vision and guiding principles, illustrative conceptual plans for future improvements, and a phased construction strategy to implement developments to park over the next 15-20 years.
-To arrive at this comprehensive plan, a consultant will be retained to support staff with the formulation of the plan based on best practices and to assist with community consultation and stakeholder workshops.
-Pending Council's feedback on the proposed process to renew the TCP Master Plan, staff will proceed with issuing the request or consulting services related to the development of this Master Plan and initiate a public engagement process.